1921 Canadian federal election

 The 1921 Canadian federal election was held on December 6, 1921, to elect members of the House of Commons of Canada of the 14th Parliament of Canada.
 The Union government that had governed Canada through the First World War was defeated, and replaced by a Liberal government under the young leader William Lyon Mackenzie King.
-A new third party, the Progressive Party, won the second most seats in the election.
+A new party, the Progressive Party, won the second most seats in the election.

+Background

 Since the 1911 election, the country had been governed by the Conservatives, first under the leadership of Prime Minister Robert Borden and then under Prime Minister Arthur Meighen.
-During the war, the Conservatives had united with the pro-conscription Liberal-Unionists and formed a Union government.
-A number of Members of Parliament (MPs), mostly Quebecers, stayed loyal to Sir Wilfrid Laurier, however, and they maintained their independence.
-When Laurier died, he was replaced as leader by the Ontarian Mackenzie King.
-After the 1919 federal budget, a number of western unionist MPs, who were former Liberals, left the Union government in protest against high tariffs on farm products imposed by the budget.
+During the First World War, the Conservatives had united with the pro-conscription Liberal-Unionists and formed a Union government.
+A number of Members of Parliament (MPs), mostly Quebecers, stayed loyal to Wilfrid Laurier (popularly known as the Laurier Liberals), however, and they maintained their independence.
+When Laurier died, he was succeeded as leader by Mackenzie King.

+After the 1919 federal budget, a number of western Unionist MPs left the Union government in protest against high tariffs on farm products imposed by the budget.
 Led by Thomas Alexander Crerar, the group became known as the Progressive Party.
 Also running were a number of Labour advocates, foremost amongst them J. S. Woodsworth of Winnipeg, who had organized their political movement after the Winnipeg general strike of 1919.
 Meighen had played a key role in violently suppressing the strikers and this earned him the animosity of organized labour.

-Meighen attempted to make the "Unionist" party a permanent alliance of Tories and Liberals by renaming it the National Liberal and Conservative Party, but the name change failed, and most Unionist Liberals either returned to the Liberal fold or joined the new Progressive Party.
+Meighen attempted to make the "Unionist" party a permanent alliance of Tories and Liberals by renaming it the National Liberal and Conservative Party, but the effort failed, and most Unionist Liberals either returned to the Liberal fold or joined the new Progressive Party.
 Besides the labour strife and farm tariffs in the Prairie provinces, the Conscription Crisis of 1917 had a lasting effect on Tory fortunes by making the party virtually unelectable in Quebec.

-The election was the first in which the majority of Canadian women were allowed to vote, thanks to reforms passed by the Conservatives.
-Five women also ran for office.
-Agnes Macphail of the Progressive Party was elected as the first woman MP in Canada.

-Parliament was split three ways by this election.
-King's Liberals took 41 percent of the vote and won a minority government of one seat, if an Independent Liberal is counted as Liberal.
-It won all of Quebec, much of the Maritime Provinces, and a good portion of Ontario.
+The Unionist government's broken promise not to conscript workers needed on western Canadian farms also lost it support on the prairies.